Skip to main content

 The thyroid gland produces hormones that regulate the metabolic rate of every cell in your body.
 It is the central gear in your metabolic engine.
 When thyroid function is suboptimal (hypothyroidism), this engine slows down.
 This can lead to an increase in LDL cholesterol and triglycerides because the body’s ability to clear these fats from the bloodstream is impaired.

 It can also contribute to weight gain and higher blood pressure.
 Conversely, an overactive thyroid (hyperthyroidism) can speed up metabolism, affecting heart rate and blood pressure.
-A standard screening does not assess thyroid function, potentially missing a root cause of abnormal lipid or readings.
+A standard screening does not assess thyroid function, potentially missing a root cause of abnormal lipid or blood pressure readings.

 Sex Hormones a Symphony of Balance